 Fact: Only Certain Vaccines Contain Live Viruses

 Some believe vaccines may make them sick because they contain a live virus.
-Dr. Stephen Rinderknecht, DO, says only a select number of vaccines contain live viruses, including varicella, rotavirus, MMR (measles-mumps-rubella) and the nasal flu vaccine.
+Only a select number of vaccines contain live viruses, including varicella, rotavirus, MMR (measles-mumps-rubella) and the nasal flu vaccine.

 The viruses within vaccines are treated in such a way that they won’t harm your body.
 Your immune system will respond to the inactive virus and build up immunity over time to fight off the naturally occurring virus that is trying to attack your body.
 Various factors such as the type of vaccine, preexisting conditions and age can affect the time it takes for your body to build up a defense against a virus.